snowplow/dbt-snowplow-web/docs/markdown/snowplow_web_overview.md

 User mapping is typically not a 'one size fits all' exercise.
 Depending on your tracking implementation, business needs and desired level of sophistication you may want to write bespoke logic.
 Please refer to this [blog post][user-mapping-blog] for ideas.

+**User mapping is currently disabled for Databricks due to the inability of Databricks to support a `FROM` clause in an `UPDATE` statement.**

 ## Incremental Materialization

 This package makes use of the `snowplow_incremental` materialization from the `snowplow_utils` package for the incremental models.
 This builds upon the out-of-the-box incremental materialization provided by dbt.
 Its key advantage is that it limits table scans on the target table when updating/inserting based on the new data.
 This improves performance and reduces cost.